 Most AI writing tools offer limited free versions that include:

-Paid subscriptions typically range from $5-$30 monthly and add:
+Paid subscriptions in 2026 typically range from $4-$25 monthly (prices have become more competitive) and add:

-Business plans for teams can cost $15-$30 per user monthly but include:
+Business plans for teams can cost $12-$28 per user monthly (with volume discounts available) and include:

 Is it worth paying?
 It depends entirely on how much you write and what it's worth to you.
 A professional writer might find $20/month trivial compared to the time saved and quality improved.
 A casual user might find the free tier sufficient for occasional use.

 Lisa, a freelance copywriter I know, told me: "I resisted paying for a premium AI writing tool for months.
 When I finally did, I realized I was earning the monthly fee back in saved time within about two hours of work.
-For me, it was a no-brainer once I actually tried it."
+For me, it was a no-brainer once I actually tried it.
+That was in 2024, and the tools have only gotten better and cheaper since then."

 What about speed and battery life?
 Do these AI keyboards slow down your device or drain your battery?